oracle/cloudtestdrive/AppDev/functionsandevents/Fn Handson: Functions and Events.md

 $ fn ls ctx
 ```

-The output should have an asterix against the new Fn context.
+The output should have an asterisk against the new Fn context.

 We now need to add the specific compartment within OCI to where we will create new Oracle Functions applications.
 We do this by providing the compartment OCID.
 For this lab it will be the same compartment for every student.
 The following Fn command needs to be executed in order to set this up.